robustini/AceRadio/README.md

 AceRadio exists to make **continuous AI radio playback** practical from a browser.

 It is not just a prompt form on top of ACE-Step.
-It combines station identity, generation planning, playout, catalog fallback, listener playback, and streaming into one interface.
+It combines station identity, generation planning, playout, catalog fallback, listener playback, and streaming in a single interface.

 The station can be driven by: